dyellow3/frequency-counter/README.md

    ```bash
    ./frequency_counter your_input_file.txt
    ```
-   There are three input files included in the repo: fiftyThousand, twentyThousand, oneHundredTwentyThousand.
+   There are three input files included in the samples directory: fiftyThousand, twentyThousand, oneHundredTwentyThousand.
    The file names correspond to the lines in each of the files.
    Each file is text taken from the work of Shakespeare.
 The oneHundredTwentyThousand is the entirety of Shakespeare work.